Class, Labor, and American Capitalism

 Week 9: (read Fantasia and Voss, Hard Work, 1-119)

 LABOR EVENT OBSERVATION PAPER

-See Observation Paper topics for list of events.
+See canvas page for list of events.
 As I learn about events, I will post them.
 Feel free to suggest others.

 RESEARCH PAPER/ SERVICE LEARNING

 There are two options for this assignment: (1) a 7-10 page historical research paper (2) participate in a service learning assignment with an eligible union or poverty program and write a 7-10 page report.
 Consult the canvas site for full descriptions of each.

 We are developing yearly accounts of labor activism in Washington State.
 This project involves reading the Seattle Union Record on microfilm for a single year.
 Collect a digital copy of all articles about strikes or labor protests, create an excel database, and write a summary report.
 Here is an example report and database: http://depts.washington.edu/labhist/encyclopedia/yearbook1918.shtml.
 Choose any year between 1904 and 1917

 We are developing a set of resources about the IWW that will be published online.
 Work on this project involves reading the Industrial Worker on microfilm and collecting articles about strikes and other incidents.
 Students will create a database and write about IWW activities during any two year period from 1909 to 1921.
 Or you can research and write about events like the Spokane free speech fight, Everett massacre, 1917 timber strike.

 Other research papers:

 These projects will require library research involving primary and secondary sources .